 Allied Health Professions

 Knowledge Areas for Allied Health Majors

-Allied health majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Allied Health Majors